 Capital also announced that Manchester’s popular drive time DJ Adam Brown will be leaving the station in the restructure.

-But it understood that the Joel and Lorna breakfast show and Smooth breakfast with Darren Parks will continue on air until May.
+The Joel and Lorna breakfast show and Smooth breakfast with Darren Parks will continue on air until May.
+It has been announced that Amanda Holden and Jamie Theakston will take over the Heart Breakfast show from Monday June 3rd.

 In a statement last week, the company said the changes came following Ofcom’s amended Localness Guidelines for commercial radio, and means they can now offer “true national competition on FM across the UK to BBC Radio 1 and BBC Radio 2”.